-Equation of a Hyperbola
+Demonstration of Hyperbola Graph

 A hyperbola is a type of conic section that looks somewhat like a letter x.
-A hyperbela is a set of all points P such that the difference between the distances from P to the foci, F1 and F2, are a constant K. Before learning how to graph a hyperbola from its equation, get familiar with the vocabulary words and diagrams below.
+A hyperbola is a set of all points P such that the difference between the distances from P to the foci, F1 and F2, are a constant K. Before learning how to graph a hyperbola from its equation, get familiar with the vocabulary words and diagrams below.

-Definitions of Important terms in the graph & formula of a hyperbola
+of Important terms in the graph & formula of a hyperbola

 - focus of hyperbola : the two points on the transverse axis.
 These points are what controls the entire shape of the hyperbola since the hyperbola's graph is made up of all points, P, such that the distance between P and the two foci are equal.
 To determine the foci you can use the formula: a2 + b2 = c2